 A normal mast cell is part of our immunologic defense systems against invading organisms.
 Mast cells are meant to participate in the war against parasites (as opposed to the war against bacterial or viral invaders).
 They are bound within tissues that interface with the external world such as the skin, respiratory or intestinal tract.
 They do not circulate through the body.

-Cytology showing mast cells from a dog with a rapidly progressing lesion.
+Cytology (microscope) showing mast cells taken from an inflamed scrotum of a dog with a rapidly progressing lesion.
 Courtesy Dr. Avery Tomlinson

 As said, the IgE antibodies are Y-shaped.
 Their foot is planted in the mast cell while their arms lift up hoping to capture the antigen for which they were individually designed.
 When the antigen comes by and is grasped by the IgE antibodies, this should indicate that a parasite is near and the mast cell, like a land mine, degranulates releasing its toxic biochemical weapons.
 These chemicals are harmful to the parasite plus they serve as signals to other immune cells that a battle is in progress, and for them to come and join in.

 The problem is that we live in a clean world without a lot of parasites.
 What unfortunately tends to happen is that the IgE/mast cell system is stimulated with other antigens that are of similar shape or size as parasitic antigens.
 These next best antigens are usually pollen proteins and the result is an allergy.
 Instead of killing an invading parasite, the mast cell biochemicals produce local redness, itch, swelling, and other symptoms we associate with allergic reactions.